User Experience#

 Okay#

-The following shows setting parameters individually, which could be inefficient.
+The following shows setting parameters individually, which could be inefficient and may temporarily leave the object in an inconsistent state.

 def run(event):